ProteinsWebTeam/interpro7-client/src/store/enhancer/README.md

 Once one of the `fetch()` resolves, and action gets dispatched reporting the status of the corresponding server.

-The time in between each of the iterations is of the loop grows from 1 minute to a maximum of 1 hour, as long as all the calls result in a positive outcome; otherwise the time get reset to 1 minute.
+The time in between each of the iterations is of the loop grows from 1 minute to a maximum of 10 minutes, as long as all the calls result in a positive outcome; otherwise the time get reset to 1 minute.

+Additionally the status of connectivity of the browser gets set as a listener of the window events `offline` and `online`.

-The advantage of having this logic in a middleware is to be able to trigger the execution of the loop at any given time, by the exectution of `CHANGE_SETTINGS` or `RESET_SETTINGS` actions.
+There are 2 advantages of having this logic in a middleware:
+1. to be able to trigger the execution of the loop at any given time, by the exectution of `CHANGE_SETTINGS` or `RESET_SETTINGS` actions.
+2. Access to the current redux state and to the `dispatch` function.